Honourary Membership received July 26, 2012

 She richly deserves to become an honourary life member of the B.C.
 History of Nursing Society.

-May 8, 2015 Glennis Zilm received the UBC School of Nursing Community Partnership Award.
+In 2015 Glennis Zilm received the UBC School of Nursing Community Partnership Award.
 This award recognizes the various ways in which Glennis supports the School of Nursing.
 She mentors and teaches students, she keeps the history of the School and its leaders alive through historical writing, recognition awards and displays and she volunteers her time, energy and ideas to engage alumni in supporting the School.
 Glennis is truly a loyal and dedicated community partner!

 Photo Credit: vsaranphoto.com